UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_04.md

 ---

-# Creating environment manually
+# Creating environments manually

 <br>

-- `conda create -n test_env` creates a new environment called `test_env`.
+- `conda create -n test_env` creates a new environment called `test_env`
-- At the time of creation, we can also specify what packages to install in the new environment and the channel from which to download the packages:
+- At the time of creation, we can also specify what packages to install in the new environment and the channel from which to download the packages

 ```
 conda create -n test_env -c conda-forge python=3.9 jupyterlab pandas=1.3.2